Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 4. **Add the Service Bus connection string as an environment variable.**
 The connection string for the Service Bus is stored in an environment variable specified in the `ServiceBusConfiguration:Sender:Topics:ConnectionStringSecret:Identifier` value.
 This guide assumes that we will use the default environment variable name of `SERVICEBUS_CONNECTIONSTRING`, but you may change its name in the appsettings.json file if you wish.

+Choose one of the following methods to set the `SERVICEBUS_CONNECTIONSTRING` environment variable.
+Each tab presents options for where you would like to run your Stacks project, locally on Windows, locally/Mac or linux or in a Docker container.

 <div>
 <Tabs
 defaultValue="windows"